mongodb/docs/source/advanced-usage.rst

 Remember that all users attached to your account will have full global access to your account.
 Grant others access with great care.

-TODO confirm the amount of access that users have.